 During the third quarter of 2013, we entered into an interest rate cap on a total notional amount of \$10 million whereby we paid a premium of \$136,000.
 During the first quarter of 2014, we entered into two additional interest rate cap agreements on a total notional amount of \$20 million whereby we paid premiums of \$134,500.
 In exchange for the premium payments, the counterparties agreed to pay us the difference between 1.50% and one-month LIBOR if one-month LIBOR rises above 1.50% during the term of the cap.
-From inception through December 31, 2016, no payments have been made to us by the counterparties pursuant to the terms of these caps which expired in January, 2017.
+From inception through the January, 2017 expirations, no payments were made to us by the counterparties pursuant to the terms of these caps.

 During the second quarter of 2016, we entered into an interest rate cap on the total notional amount of \$30 million whereby we paid a premium of \$115,000.
 In exchange for the premium payment, the counterparties agreed to pay us the difference between 1.50% and one-month LIBOR if one-month LIBOR rises above 1.50% during the term of the cap.
 This interest rate cap became effective in January, 2017, coinciding with the expiration of the above-mentioned interest rate caps and expires in March, 2019.
+From inception through December 31, 2017, there were no payments made to us by the counterparty pursuant to the terms of this cap.

 During the third quarter of 2016, we entered into an additional interest rate cap agreement on a total notional amount of \$30 million whereby we paid a premium of \$55,000.
 In exchange for the premium payment, the counterparties agreed to pay us the difference between 1.5% and one-month LIBOR if one-month LIBOR rises above 1.5% during the term of the cap.
 This interest rate cap became effective in October, 2016 and expires in March, 2019.
+From inception through December 31, 2017, there were no payments made to us by the counterparty pursuant to the terms of this cap.